Publication Date: September 3, 2019

 Publication Date: December 3, 2012

-Detective Sergeant Major Crane is called into a local investigation of rape and murder when the primary suspect turns out to be a man stationed on the base.
+In Violation: A Sgt.
+Crane Novel by Wendy Cartmell, detective sergeant Major Crane is called into a local investigation of rape and murder when the primary suspect turns out to be a man stationed on the base.
 When one of his own is attacked, Sgt.
 Major Crane knows that evil is closer to home than he’d like.
 With the stress of an unhappy wife and new child at home, can he solve the case and stop the killer?
 Violation: A Sgt.
-Major Crane novel (Volume 3) is the third novel in the Sgt.
+Crane Novel is the third novel in the Sgt.
 Major Crane series.

 Continue reading Violation: A Sgt.
 Crane Novel by Wendy Cartmell